uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-vision/sections/further-reading.md

 We also have a Viola-Jones Face Detection interactive available, supporting text will be added at a later date.

-{interactive name="viola-jones-face-detector" type="whole-page" text="Viola-Jones Face Detection"}
+{interactive slug="viola-jones-face-detector" type="whole-page" text="Viola-Jones Face Detection"}